trypanosomatics/academic-kickstart/content/talk/2022-ICOPA/index.md

   region:
   postcode:
   country: DK
-summary: "How we used this technology to discover new antigens and epitopes and map the presence of anti"
+summary: "How we used peptide arrays to discover new antigens and epitopes and map the presence of antibodies in patients"
 abstract:

 # Talk start and end times.